facebookarchive/Keyframes/README.md

 ## Usage

+### Developing Animations in After Effects

+For a detailed list of constraints for developing animations to use with the Keyframes library, please refer to the [Keyframes After Effects Guidelines](/docs/AfterEffectsGuideline.md).

 ### Image Data Extraction

 Use of the extraction script requires an installation of **Adobe After Effects** as well as **Adobe ExtendScript Toolkit**.
 If Keyframes JSON files are already available, only the corresponding iOS and Android libraries are needed.